8. Troubleshooting - Windows

 All midi drivers on Windows are exclusive, meaning only one application can use them at any time.
 In other words, only one application can use a MIDI device.
 On the Mac MIDI devices can be shared in between applications.

-If you believe it is disabled in the DAW, you can verify that by using a free app like Midi View.
+If it is disabled in the DAW, you can verify that by using a free app like Midi View

 Close your DAW and any other MIDI related software.